NicoHood/HID/Readme.md

 Known Bugs
 ==========
+Gamepad/Joystick seems to have a bug after a few updates, going to fix it. (uno/mega only)

 System Wakeup is currently not working on all versions!

 Not tested on the 8u2 (message me if it works!)